 Liposculpture, also termed LipoStructure® by Dr. Sydney Coleman, uses the isolate from liposuction—your own fat—to be inserted artistically into the face.
 This fat is harvested from the abdomen, knees, or thighs, usually under local anesthesia.
-It’s treated, washed, sedimented, centrifuged and liquified and made into tiny droplets, then grafted strategically in the face to increase fullness in locations from which it has been lost.
+It’s treated, washed, sedimented, centrifuged and liquified.
+Tiny grafts of fat are then strategically placed in the face to increase fullness in locations from which it has been lost.
 Harvested fat can also be specially diluted, treated and injected into wrinkles.
 This procedure is called nanofat injection.
-Currently, there is little proof that nanofat actually gives a long term correction, but early studies are promising.

-This procedure, also called a corset platysmaplasty, or submentoplasty, addresses only a loose, drooping neck.
+This procedure, also called a platysmaplasty, or submentoplasty, addresses only a loose, drooping neck.
 It does not lift the face, but markedly diminishes the jowls and sagging in the neck.
 It can be done under local anesthesia with a bit of sedation or general anesthesia, and and it can be performed as an outpatient procedure, depending on the surgeon.
-At W Cosmetic Surgery, we do neck lifts with sedation only, based primarily on patient preference.
+At W Cosmetic Surgery, we prefer to do neck lifts with sedation only, based primarily on patient preference.

 The purpose of the procedure is to put things back in as natural a place as possible.
 Based on the surgeon and his or her surgical technique, that can be a realistic aim.
 The results that you see are generally not about the procedure name, but about the artistic abilities of the surgeon.

 Once the skin is incised, loose skin is removed and the wound is sewn shut inconspicuously.